-A sprinter has a personal best of 10.31 s, but needs to run at least 9.90 s to be internationally competitive.
+A sprinter has a personal best of 10.31 s for the 100 m, but needs to run at least 9.90 s to be internationally competitive.
 How can we use our knowledge of biomechanics to bring about an improvement in running performance?